elenderg/PAL-1000/instruções de compilação.md

 `Resolve the literal.`

-125. We'll be needing this decider to peek ahead a little so we can spot units-of-measure that follow numeric literals (like the "`inches`" part of "`3 inches`":
+125. We'll be needing this decider to peek ahead a little so we can spot units-of-measure that follow numeric literals (like the "inches" part of "3 inches`":

 `To decide if a rider is followed by any unit of measure:`